biomedicalinformaticsgroup/cadmus/README.md

     - **all parse_d have the same structure to the dictionary**
     - dict_keys:
         - 'file_path' (string representation of path to raw file saved at ```"output/formats/{format}s/{index}.{suffix}"```),
-        - 'text' (parsed text str),
-        - 'abstract' (str),
         - 'size' (file size - bytes),
-        - 'wc' (rough word count based on string.split() (int)),
+        - 'wc' (rough word count based on string.split() for the content text (int)),
+        - 'wc_abs' (rough word count based on string.split() for the abstract (int)),
         - 'url' (the url used to retrieve the file),
         - 'body_unique_score'
             - Score based on union and diffrence in words between the abstract and parsed text.
 The higher the score, the more original content in the full text, max = 1, min = 0.
         - 'ab_sim_score'
             - Score based on the count of words in the intersection between the abstract and parsed text, divided by the total union of unique words in the abstract and parsed text, the higher the score, the more similar the abstract is to the parsed text, max = 1, min = 0.
-        - 'evaluation'
-            - TP/FP/ABS true positive, false positive or abstract, calculation based on word count, file size, abstract similarity and body unique score.
-- content_text <class 'str'>
+- content_text <class 'int'>
+    - 0 if not retrieved 1 otherwise.

+The 'core' data, content text from the retrieved publications are strored here:
+- **retrieved_parsed_files**
+    - In this directory you cand find 5 sub-directories: content_text, pdfs, htmls, xmls, txts.
+Each format sub-directories contains the content of the files saved as a txt file.
-    - The "best" representation of full text from the available formats.
+    - The content_text sub-directory, ```"./ouput/retrieved_parsed_files/content_text/*.txt"```, contains the "best" representation of full text from the available formats.
 XML, HTML, Plain text and PDF in that order of cleanliness.
-(The following does not apply since version version 0.3.0 and above) If no full text was found, and the abstract from Medline is available, then the content_text is set to 'ABS:' and the Medline abstract.
+It is the place where the output is saved.
 ---

 ## Other Outputs